canHazUsername/4chan-Image-Downloader/readme.md

 The script will:
 - Connect to the open Chromium tab
 - Navigate to the first URL
+- Extract the name of the thread (truncated to 32 chars and sanitized to a friendly directory name format)
 - Download all thread images
 - Repeat for each thread in `urls.txt`